The Great Centenary Chase

-We are delighted that we have already managed to deliver many highly successful events to celebrate our wonderful town in its centenary year.
+We are delighted that we managed to deliver many highly successful events and projects to celebrate our wonderful town in its centenary year.
 Our enthusiastic team of volunteers have worked since 2014 on our Signature Projects and we have plenty to be proud of.

-Our 20.20km Centenary Walk through villages and beautiful countryside is proving to be very popular, already enjoyed by many hundreds of people.
+Our 20.20km Centenary Walk through villages and beautiful countryside has proven to be very popular, already enjoyed by thousands of people.
 You can download our leaflet from our Centenary Walk page.

 Explore our website to find out more about our signature projects and see photos of some of our events which have which have already taken place.

-We would like to extend sincere thanks to all our sponsors, partners and volunteers, without whom our fantastic year of celebrations would not have been possible.
+We would like to extend sincere thanks to all our sponsors, partners and volunteers, and community without whom our fantastic year of celebrations would not have been possible.

 Events to look forward to...